oracle-livelabs/oci/oci-stack-monitoring-getstarted/01-access-env/access-env.md

 ## Introduction

-In this lab, you will use a username provided and log in to the workshop, then access the Stack Monitoring Enterprise Summary page in the Oracle Cloud console, under Application Performance Monitoring.
+In this workshop, you use a username and login provided by the LiveLabs workshop system.

 Estimated time: 5 minutes